Skip to main content

 • Domains to strip: Enter an ordered list of domains to strip from hostname, listing one per line.
 If left blank, the full domain is stripped; if specified, the first match is stripped.

-• Prioritize DNS domain name: When checked, discovered devices will be named using the hostname plus FQDN.
-If unchecked (default), discovered devices will use the hostname plus the YP/NIS domain name.
+• Prioritize DNS domain name: When checked, discovered devices are named using the hostname plus FQDN.
+If unchecked (default), discovered devices use the hostname plus the YP/NIS domain name.

 note

-After upgrading to v19.06, existing jobs will have the Prioritize DNS domain name option disabled by default (devices will be named using the hostname plus the YP/NIS domain name).
+After upgrading to v19.06, existing jobs have the Prioritize DNS domain name option disabled by default (devices are named using the hostname plus the YP/NIS domain name).

 • Set the device name as the name given in the server field of the autodiscovery job: If checked and discovering via hostname or FQDN, the device will be named using the discovery target name provided.